Virtual Clinic Videos

 will learn to make working diaphragms from paper (and

-useful for older locos and passenger cars.
-While the
+for older locos and passenger cars.
+While the result will

-result will not be "fine-scale" modeling, they will pass
+not be "fine-scale" modeling, they will pass the 3 foot

-the 3 foot standard (it looks OK from 3 feet) and the cost
+standard (it looks OK from 3 feet) and the cost of materials

-of materials is minimal.
-Participants will design, cut,
+is minimal.
+Participants will design, cut, and assemble

-and assemble working diaphrams for diesel loco consists
+working diaphrams for diesel loco consists and passenger

-and passenger cars.
-The example used in the clinic is an
+cars.
+The example used in the clinic is an early Pullman

-early Pullman passenger car in HO scale, but the technique
+passenger car in HO scale, but the technique is easily

-is easily adapted to other diaphragm designs and scales.
+adapted to other diaphragm designs and scales.
+Skills

-Skills required: If you can accurately cut, fold, and
+required: If you can accurately cut, fold, and assemble

 ^Top